 Adults have a sense of independence.

 Adults tend to have a clear picture of themselves as individuals.
 They value a teacher- student relationship that takes into account who they are and their preferences.
 Many adults associate “education” with traditional teaching which is patronising and void of any genuine concerns on the students active role in the learning process.
 This psychological conflict of an adult living again traditional teaching may generate a fight-or-flight response being the latter the most common.

 Retention rates for adults tend to be lower than other segments partially due to the association that many adults make: Education = traditional education.
 Any signal is enough to trigger their psychological defence.
-One way to mitigate this issue is by not measuring efforts to make adult learning as more and more self directing.
+One way to mitigate this issue is by not measuring efforts to make adult learning more and more self directing.

 In our classes, a good example would be to assist adult learners in raising their awareness of their own responsibility in the learning process.
 Coaching techniques in ELT show amazing results and I strongly recommend Marcela Harrisberger site on the issue, www.coachingforelt.com.br .
 The coaching tools she designed help me a lot when I’m delivering courses for my business students.